vphantom/vof/JSON_APIs.md

 ### Datetime

-Extends `date` with wall clock time, still sortable and with implicit time zone.
+Extends `date` with wall clock time with minute precision, still sortable and with implicit time zone.
 In JSON, a human-friendly `YYYYMMDDHHMM` number is used to avoid using stings.

 ### Timespan